elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To handle errors that occur in a catch() method, attach another catch() method after the first one, which will handle any errors thrown or unhandled rejections from the preceding catch() callback.<br />
+  <div><strong>Interview Response:</strong> To handle errors that occur in a catch() method, attach another catch() method after the first one, which will handle any errors thrown or unhandled rejections from the preceding catch() callback.
   </div>
   </div>
 </details>